kylephillipsau/Nosdesk/README.md

 - **Education-Focused**: Tailored for schools, colleges, and universities to manage IT, facilities, and administrative issues.
 - **Fast Ticket Resolution**: Intuitive interface and efficient workflows for quick issue tracking and resolution.
 - **User Roles**: Supports roles like students, teachers, IT staff, facilities management, and administrators with role-based access control.
-- **Real-Time Updates**: Live status updates for tickets and device management.
+- **Real-Time Updates**: Live status updates and collaborative tickets, documentation and device management.
 - **Customizable**: Easily configurable to fit the needs of different educational institutions.
-- **Responsive Design**: Works seamlessly on desktops, tablets, and mobile devices.
+- **Responsive Design**: Works seamlessly on all web connected devices, desktops, tablets, and mobile devices.

 ## Getting Started